Calculating Digital Emissions

 We chose kWh/GB as the key metric on which to calculate the carbon footprint, as this metric is feasible to measure for most web services and is the unit of measurement used by the majority of studies on this topic.

-Data used for calculating energy consumption is derived from the raw data for the “Expected 2020 scenario” from the Andrae study linked above.
+Data used for calculating energy consumption is derived from the raw data for the “Expected 2020 scenario” from the Andrae study.

 The default figure used for carbon intensity is the global average carbon intensity of electricity (475g/kWh).

-- This can be replaced by numbers for the specific country or state where this is known (there are spreadsheets from studies available with a country-by-country breakdown, e.g. Table A1.3 in this EIB guide).
+- This can be replaced by numbers for the specific country or state where this is known (there are spreadsheets from studies available with a country-by-country breakdown, e.g. Table A1.3 in this EIB guide.
+You can also use this global electricity map or Table A.III.2 in this IPCC report, which is specific to data).

 Data Center Energy